 7. Do to buy too many care products (in advance)

-Before the birth of the baby, we bought many care items in advance, like nipple cream, skin cream, and such.
+Before the baby’s birth, we bought many care items in advance, like nipple cream, skin cream, and such.

 So, be careful about not buying too many care products in advance.
 You may not need them as much as you think.

-As you can see, there are many ways you can use to save money with your newborn.
+As you can see, there are many ways you can use to save money for your newborn.
 Overall, we thought we would have to spend significantly more than that.
-By being careful, we could spend reasonably, even if we made some mistakes along the way.
+By being careful, we could spend reasonably, even if we make mistakes.

 One thing I did not mention directly is that you could save a lot of money with breastfeeding.
 But that is more of a personal decision with different factors.